af223/Travel/README.md

 **Optional Nice-to-have Stories**

-- [ ] User can upload their photos from trips.
-- [ ] User can find car rentals at destination
+- [x] User can find car rentals at destination
-- [ ] User can find popular tourist spots at destination
+- [x] User can find popular tourist spots at destination
+- [x] User can sort and filter results for tickets, tourist spots, and rentals
+- [x] User can manually create and add plans in calendar
+- [ ] Scheduling algorithm considers mealtimes
+- [ ] Scheduling algorithm considers time on road between events
 - [ ] User can find restaurants at destination
-- [ ] User can plan road-trips
-    - [ ] User can see path on map with time estimation
-    - [ ] User can see gas/rest stops along the path
-- [ ] User can enter multiple destinations and receive cost-minimizing travel plan
-- [ ] User can see ratings for resources (hotel, airline, etc.)
+- [x] User can see ratings for resources (hotel, airline, etc.)
 - [ ] User can see reviews for resources
-- [ ] User can see photo clusters in map view.
+- [ ] User can view schedule showing when events overlap

 ### 2. Screen Archetypes